moenigin/agglomeration-proofreading/instructions.md

 ![false merger3](/manual_pictures/FalseMerger_split.png)

-3. If the merged branches were successfully, hover over the segment/branch that does not belong to the target neuron and confirm the merge split by pressing 'k'. <br />
+3. If the merged branches were split successfully, hover over the segment/branch that does not belong to the target neuron and confirm the merge split by pressing 'k'. <br />

 ![false merger4](/manual_pictures/FalseMerger_corrected.png)